madison-schaaff/portfolio/_projects/Cord-Roller-Project.md

 - **Durability tests:** Structural robustness under repeated loading and drop tests
 - **Reliability tests:** Consistency of operation after multiple cycles

-**Prototype B**—the sliding box and internal spool design—outperformed the others in all three categories.
+**Prototype B** — the sliding box and internal spool design — outperformed the others in all three categories.
 It offered the best balance of compactness, controllability, manufacturability, and user familiarity, so I selected it as the foundation for the final device.

 ---